NiKo-OnGit/Obtanium-deGoogled-Setup/README.md

   - Jellyfin
   - Stremio
   - mpv
+- Streaming app
+  - Moonlight
+  - Steam Link
-- Alternative store (for remaining emulators: Redream, Mupen64Plus FZ, DraStic, Yaba Sanshiro 2):
+- Alternative store (for apps you can only find on Play Store):
   - Aurora Store